Mariano Rivera: Business interests and endorsements

 Rivera was an investor in two New York area restaurants: "Clubhouse Grill", which opened in New Rochelle in 2006 as "Mo's New York Grill"; and Siro's, which opened in Manhattan in 2012.
 Both restaurants have since closed.
 In 2015, he opened a Toyota and Scion car dealership in Mount Kisco, New York, and in 2022, he opened a Honda dealership in Port Jefferson Station, New York.
 He is a founder and part-owner of Cherri Cafe, a coffee company focused on Central American coffee, especially Panamanian beans.
 Rivera joined the Washington Speakers Bureau in July 2019 as a paid public speaker.
 In July 2022, he became co-president of the newly formed United International Baseball League, the first professional baseball league in the Middle East and South Asia; in November of that year, it was announced that the league had been renamed Baseball United and that he had joined its investment and ownership group.
+In May 2026, Rivera launched a line of three hot sauces under the brand name "Mo's Heat", which was made in partnership with the Panamanian hot sauce company D'Elidas.

+In June 2026, it was reported that Rivera had been defrauded of $1 million that he invested in a non-existent development project called Orlando World Live.
+Florida resident Steven H. Minard was arrested the month prior and was accused of attempting to deceive and defraud Rivera between August 2021 and September 2023.
+After convincing Rivera to invest in the project, Minard allegedly did not provide him with critical information.
+Minard later agreed to return the funds to Rivera but allegedly sent him falsified bank statements and wire transfer records instead to convince him repayment was in progress.

 Rivera has been a celebrity spokesman for several companies, including: Nike sports apparel; Canali, a premium men's clothing company, as their first athlete spokesperson; the New York Acura Dealers; Skechers footwear; and The Hartford Financial Services Group.
 Rivera donated all his earnings from endorsement deals to his foundation.
 In June 2019, a partnership between Rivera and e-commerce website eBay was announced.
 According to eBay, the company created a collection of Rivera-centric sports memorabilia that included 42 game-used and personal items donated by him for auction to benefit his foundation.
 In 2024, he modeled for a streetwear collaboration between the New York Yankees and the clothing company New York or Nowhere.

 A 2011 list by the marketing firm Nielsen ranked him as the second-most marketable player in baseball behind only Derek Jeter; the list accounted for personal attributes such as sincerity, approachability, experience, and influence.
 Based on sales figures from Majestic Athletic, Rivera had the 18th-best-selling MLB jersey in 2011, and the top-selling jersey in the second half of 2013.
 He earned approximately $169.6 million in salary during his baseball career, ten percent of which he donated to his foundation.